ERC-TibSchol/datamodel/README.md

 Here is a [visual sketch of the model](https://github.com/ERC-TibSchol/datamodel/blob/master/TibSchol_datamodel_sketch.pdf).

-NB The TEI customization and RNG Schema are part of the TibSchol Curation repository.
+NB The TEI customization and RNG Schema are part of the TibSchol Curation repository (private).

 ## How to build the html output